ahmedcodein/alt-shift-driving-school/README.md

 ## Testing

 The author has performed multiple tests during each stage of the development.
-In this document, however, the author presents only the most recent ones and goes swiftly over few issues from earlier tests that stand out.
+In this document, however, the author presents only the most recent ones and goes swiftly over a few issues from earlier tests that stand out.

 1. To adhere to the user experience best practice, the author decides to include a home link to the logo in the header.
-By doing so, however, the Wave evaluator showed an error of: adjacent links pointing to the same destination is not acceptable.
+By doing so, however, the Wave evaluator showed an error of adjacent links pointing to the same destination is not acceptable.
 Hence, the author reverts to the original arrangement, that is of not including such functionality to the logo.

 2. An error observed by Lighthouse tool, the error states that some font sizes in the plans page is small to be accepted.
-Hence, and as a result the author increased the fonts to the acceptable size.
+Hence, and as a result the author increased the fonts to an acceptable size.
 Such action led to changes in multiple selectors properties.

 3. The author faced a problem with Wave tool regarding the nav label that appears empty.
 Before that, the author has implemented a given set of steps to hide the label content without showing any accessibility errors.
-The solution functions very well, excepte that one of the properties, which is path, appeared to be deprecated.
+The solution functions very well, except that one of the properties, which is path, appeared to be deprecated.

 4. The author could not find a solution to the aforementioned error.
 Therefore, the author improvised and removed the property, and to his surprise, the solution is still functioning.
 The author has no explanation as to why this is the case.